preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 Retention
 ***********
-Here you can edit the settings for automatic termination, for the pages in this app.
+Here you can edit the settings for automatic termination, for the pages in this app that has been archived.

 .. image:: page-settings-retention.png